Bifenox: Mechanism of action

+Group E (Global), or Group 14 (numeric).

 Uses

 Bifenox is not currently used in the United States although in 1981 it had been subject to a full regulatory review, under the then-new "Registration Standard" process.
 Within the European Union, a 2-tiered approach is used for the approval and authorisation of pesticides.
 Firstly, before a formulated product can be developed for market, the active substance must be approved for the European Union.
 After this has been achieved, authorisation for the specific product must be sought from every Member State that the applicant wants to sell it to.
 Afterwards, there is a monitoring programme to make sure the pesticide residues in food are below the limits set by the European Food Safety Authority.
 Bifenox is registered for use against weeds in crops including cereals, soybeans, sugarbeet and rice.
 In Switzerland, some of its formulations can be used in lawns and orchards.

 Bifenox is normally applied postemergence (when weeds are visible in the crop).
 It controls or suppresses a wide range of species including Capsella bursa-pastoris, Galium aparine, Lamium purpureum, Myosotis arvensis, Papaver rhoeas, Veronica hederifolia, Veronica persica and Viola arvensis.
 The product is typically used at application rates of 720 g a.i. per hectare.